 Pharmacologists

 They are scientists who research and create drugs to treat ailments.
-They are in charge of testing chemicals and pharmaceuticals to ensure their safety.
+They are responsible for testing chemicals and pharmaceuticals to ensure their safety.
 Pharmacologists often have a biology background.

 Forensic scientists

-Forensic scientists are in charge of studying crime scenes and evidence in order to assist solve crimes.
+Forensic scientists are in charge of studying crime scenes and evidence to assist in solving crimes.
 Forensic scientists frequently analyse evidence in laboratories.
 They can use DNA analysis to identify criminal suspects.

 Agricultural scientist

-Agricultural scientists research and conduct tests on crops and farm animals in order to better the farming business.
-Agricultural scientists can perform studies and develop new agricultural practices by utilising their biology abilities and expertise
+Agricultural scientists research and conduct tests on crops and animals to improve the farming business.
+Agricultural scientists can perform studies and develop new agricultural practices by utilising their biological abilities and expertise.

 Virologist

-Virologists are researchers who study viruses in order to create techniques to avoid viral infections and epidemics.
+Virologists study viruses to create techniques to avoid viral infections and epidemics.
 Virologists often have a background in biology.

 Courses Offered in Physical Sciences